rackerlabs/design-system/_docs/principles/accessibility.md

 ### Don't use tables for layout

-Do not use tables for formatting content or for anything other than presenting data.
-Because a screen reader reads every row and column of a table, including secondary text or data in additional nested rows can make interpreting the contents of a table difficult for the user.
+Do not use tables to format content or for anything other than presenting tabular data.
+A screen reader reads every row and column of a table which makes tables with nested rows difficult for the user to interpret.

 {% endcolumn %}